Risk Bounds for High-dimensional Ridge Function Combinations Including Neural Networks

 is an index of resolvability of $ f^{\star} $ by functions $ \mathcal{F} $ with sample size $ n $.
 We shall take particular advantage of such risk bounds in the case that $ \text{pen}_n(f) $ does not depend on $ \underline{X} $.
 Our restriction of $ X $ to $ [-1,1]^d $ is one way to allow the construction of such penalties.

-The following table expresses the heart of our results, expressing valid penalties providing such risk bounds for moderate and high-dimensional situations.
+The following table expresses the heart of our results in the case of penalty based on the $ \ell_1 $ norm of the outer layer coefficients of one-hidden layer networks expressible through $ v_f $ (subject to constraints on the inner layer coefficients).
+These penalties also provide risk bounds for moderate and high-dimensional situations.

-The results we wish to highlight are contained in the first two rows of Table \ref{table:T1}.
+The results we wish to highlight are contained in the first two rows of \prettyref{tab:T1}.
 The penalties as stated are valid up to modest universal constants and negligible terms that do not depend on the candidate fit.
 The quantity $ \gamma_n $ is of order $ \log^2 n $ in the sub-exponential noise case, order $ \log n $ in the sub-Gaussian noise case and of constant order in the zero noise case.
-This $ \gamma_n $ (as defined in Lemma \ref{truncate_bound}) depends on the variance bound $ \sigma^2 $, Bernstein parameter $ \eta $, the upper bound $ B $ of $ \|f^{\star}\|_{\mathcal{H}} $, and the noise tail level $ B_n $ of the indicated order.
+This $ \gamma_n $ (as defined in \prettyref{lmm:truncate_bound}) depends on the variance bound $ \sigma^2 $, Bernstein parameter $ \eta $, the upper bound $ B $ of $ \|f^{\star}\|_{\mathcal{H}} $, and the noise tail level $ B_n $ of the indicated order.